MicrosoftDocs/windows-dev-docs/windows-apps-src/audio-video-camera/use-opencv-with-mediaframereader.md

 This article shows you how to use the Open Source Computer Vision Library (OpenCV), a native code library that provides a wide variety of image processing algorithms, with the [**MediaFrameReader**](https://docs.microsoft.com/uwp/api/Windows.Media.Capture.Frames.MediaFrameReader) class that can read media frames from multiple sources simulataneously.
 The example code in this article walks you through creating a simple app that obtains frames from a color sensor, blurs each frame using the OpenCV library, and then displays the processed image in a XAML **Image** control.

 >[!NOTE]
->OpenCV.Win.Core and OpenCV.Win.ImgProc are not regularly updated, but are still recommended for creating an OpenCVHelper as described on this page.
+>OpenCV.Win.Core and OpenCV.Win.ImgProc are not regularly updated and do not pass the Store compliance checks, therefore these packages are intended for experimentation only.

 This article builds on the content of two other articles: